NotARoomba/SimpleFlightController/GUIDE.md

 Now let's talk about the different ways chips can talk to each other.
 There are several common protocols you'll encounter:

-#### I2C (Inter-Integrated Circuit)
+#### I2C/I3C (Inter-Integrated Circuit)

 I2C uses only **2 wires**: SDA (data) and SCL (clock).
 Multiple devices can share the same two wires, and each device has a unique address.
 Think of it like a conference call where everyone shares the same phone line, but each person has a unique ID.
+Both wires need 1 pull up resistor each (in total as well) in order to function correctly.

 **Pros:**